Policy

 3. Scope and Institutional Responsibilities

 This policy applies to all UW System institutions, including UW System Administration.
-It applies to all IS incidents that threaten the confidentiality, integrity, and availability of UW System institutions’ electronic information assets, as well as their systems, networks, and media that collect, process, store, and deliver such information.
+It applies to all IS incidents that jeopardize the confidentiality, integrity, or availability of UW System institutions’ electronic information assets, as well as their systems, networks, and media that collect, process, store, and deliver such information.
 It is applicable to all individuals and/or organizations that perform functions in support of the institutions.

 4. Background